sergzach/readingproc/API.md

 ## ReadingProc methods and attributes

 ### Attribute alive
-True if a process is alive.
+True if a target process is alive.

 ### Attribute pid
 Use this function to get a PID.